OWASP/owasp.github.io/pages/membership-success.md

       <div>

       <h1>Thank you for becoming a member</h1>
 <p>Thank you for becoming a member of OWASP!
+If you ever need to check the status of your membership or change your billing information, you can visit the <a href="/manage-membership">Manage Membership</a> page.</p>

-Over the next several weeks we will be reminding you via email of ways to get involved in the OWASP Foundation.
+<p>Over the next several weeks you will receive reminder emails of how to get involved with the OWASP Foundation.
 The primary way members first get involved is by supporting a <a href="/projects">Project</a> or attending <a href="/chapters">local chapter meetings</a>.</p>

-  Individual Membership Benefits
+<h3>Individual Membership Benefits</h3>
 <ul>
-  <li>Ongoing Support of our work</li>
+  <li>Ongoing Support of the OWASP Foudation</li>
   <li>Discounted Conference Fees</li>
   <li>Vote in OWASP Elections</li>
   <li><a href="https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72">Request</a> an OWASP.org email address</a></li>